Note

 This Jupyter Notebook will highlight the development steps required to implement a new communication waveform within HermesPy.

 Communication waveforms are the core configuration object of Modem operators.
-They can be assigned to the waveform_generator slot and control the actual electromagnetic waveform transmitted and received by the modem, transmitting and receiving information in the form of binary bits.
+They can be assigned to the waveform slot and control the actual electromagnetic waveform transmitted and received by the modem, transmitting and receiving information in the form of binary bits.

 Waveforms, by default, implement four complementary routines of the signal processing pipeline for communication, namely modulation, demodulation, mapping and unmapping.
 Mapping converts a sequence of communication bits to communication symbols on the complex plane during transmission, unmapping inverts this process by converting a communication symbols to a sequence of communication bits.
 Modulation converts communcation symbols to base-band time-domain representations of waveforms to be transmitted, demodulation converts received base-band time-domain waveforms back to complex communication symbols.
 Additionally, waveforms may implement routines for synchronization and equalization, but for the sake of simplicity the implementation of these routines will be skipped in this tutorial.